How to Backup iPad to External Hard Drive with/without iTunes

 iPad is a powerful gadget for recreation.
 It is lighter than a laptop.
 You could lie down and watch your favorite shows on it for a whole afternoon.
-Saving the showings, films, music, etc. on your iPad and then you could easily enjoy them next time without the Internet.
+Save the showings, films, music, etc. on your iPad and then you could easily enjoy them next time without the Internet.

 The high-quality videos and music would quickly take up your iPad and you could not download new apps or other data.
 A good way to let your iPad be fresh again is to transfer files from iPad to external hard drive and then safely delete the data on iPad.